Associate Dean (Graduate Studies)

 B.Sc.
 McGill (Computer Science & Mathematics), 1984

-Full Professor, McGill University's Faculty of Law since 2010
+Full Professor, McGill University's Faculty of Law and Department of Human Genetics, Faculty of Medicine since 2010

 Associate Professor, McGill University's Faculty of Law, 2001-2010